django/asgiref/specs/asgi.rst

 they are running however they wish - log to console, send to syslog, or other options - but they must terminate the application instance and its associated connection if this happens.

+Note messages received by a server after the connection has been closed are not considered errors.
+In this case the send awaitable callable should act as a no-op.

 Extensions